kjcartledge/Bunny/GettingStarted.md

 - [Cleaning up after submitting results](#windows_cleanup)

 ### <a name="windows_requirements">System Requirements</a>

+#### Hardware Requirements
+- 1 GB RAM minimum, 2 GB RAM recommended
+- 300 MB hard disk space + at least 1 GB for caches
+- 1024x768 minimum screen resolution

+#### System Requirements
+- Java Development Kit 1.8+

 ### <a name="windows_java_check">Checking for the Java 8 JDK</a>

+#### Using cmd

+1) Open the command prompt
+2) Run the command `javac -version` and `java -version`
+3) Verify both show "`java-1.8.0_xxx`" (where xxx is a two or three digit number) 3a) If the you see `'javac' is not recognized as an internal or external command, operable program or batch file.` or `'java' is not recognized as an internal or external command, operable program or batch file.` proceed to the next section, otherwise skip to [Checking for Intellij IDEA Community Edition](#windows_intellij_check).

 ### <a name="windows_java_install">Installing the Java 8 JDK</a>
 ### <a name="windows_intellij_check">Checking for Intellij IDEA Community Edition</a>
 ### <a name="windows_intellij_install">Installing Intellij IDEA Community Edition</a>